farah583/GitHub_ML_Project/README.md

 ## Reflection

-### Why is it important to verify data collected from public APIs?

-To ensure the data is accurate, reliable, and free from errors.
-## Reflection

 ### 1. Why is it important to verify data collected from public APIs?
 To ensure the data is accurate, reliable, and free from errors.